RapidAI/RapidOCR/README.md

 ### License
-The copyright of the OCR model belongs to Baidu, and the copyright of other engineering codes belongs to the owner of this repo.
+The copyright of the OCR model is held by Baidu, while the copyrights of all other engineering scripts are retained by the repository's owner.

 This project is released under the [Apache 2.0 license](./LICENSE).